Amazon Business Model: How Amazon Generates Revenue

 Key Elements of Model

-• Sellers –Amazon gives sellers the opportunity to grow their business, sell their products on websites and fulfil orders through us.
-Amazon earns fixed fees a percentage of sales, per-unit activity fees, interest or some combination thereof for the seller's programs.
+• Sellers –Amazon gives sellers the opportunity to grow their business, sell their products on websites, and fulfill orders through us.
+Amazon earns fixed fees, a percentage of sales, per-unit activity fees, interest, or some combination thereof for the seller's programs.

-• Developers and Enterprises – Amazon serve developers and enterprises of all sizes, which includes startups, academic institutions, and government agencies through their AWS segment which promises to offer a broad set of global computing, storage, database and other services.
+• Developers and Enterprises – Amazon serves developers and enterprises of all sizes, which includes startups, academic institutions, and government agencies through their AWS segment, which promises to offer a broad set of global computing, storage, database, and other services.

 • Content creators – Amazon also helps authors and independent publishers with Kindle Direct Publishing, an online service that allows independent authors and publishers to choose a 70% royalty option and make their books available in the Kindle Store.
 They also offer programs that will allow musicians, filmmakers, app developers, and authors to publish and sell their content.

-With a market capitalization of $856.94 Billion, Amazon is currently the most valuable retailer in the world.
-By the end of 2023, the company will account for 37.8% of the total US retail sales.
+With a market capitalization of $1.92 trillion as of April 2025, Amazon is currently one of the most valuable retailer in the world.
 Amazon's online stores bring in high margins, while other parts of the Amazon business model, such as Amazon Advertising Services, Amazon Prime and Amazon AWS, run with much higher margins.

 Thus, Amazon's online stores are the foundation for other businesses that make the overall company more profitable in the long run.
 An important day for online sales is Prime Day, which has turned into a major shopping event comparable to Black Friday and Cyber Monday.

-In 2022 Prime day generated over $12 billion which is a record high.
+In 2024 Amazon Prime day generated over $14.20 billion which is a record high.
 The third-party seller is the company’s second-largest unit in terms of net sales.
 A key factor in the company's success is its diversification into other areas.

 How Amazon Makes Money

-The primary source of revenue for Amazon is the commissions and fees it receives for matching borrowers and sellers.
+The revenue model of Amazon is primarily based on the commissions and fees it receives for matching borrowers and sellers.
 Amazon provides a marketplace that provides a standardized experience for both buyers and sellers.
-Amazon also derives a large portion of its revenue from affiliate programs, in order to receive a large commission on their sales.
+Amazon also derives a large portion of its revenue from affiliate programs in order to receive a large commission on their sales.
 The company also sells advertising space on its website so that vendors can increase their sales by advertising on the site.
 Amazon also makes a lot of money from the Kindle marketplace.

-• Online stores – Includes product sales and digital media content where we record revenue gross.
-Amazon leverages our retail infrastructure to offer a wide selection of consumable and durable goods that includes media products available in both physical and digital formats, such as books, videos, games, music and software.
+• Online stores – Includes product sales and digital media content where we record gross revenue.
+Amazon leverages our retail infrastructure to offer a wide selection of consumable and durable goods that include media products available in both physical and digital formats, such as books, videos, games, music, and software.
 Digital product subscriptions that provide unlimited viewing or usage rights are included in the Subscription Services.

 • Physical stores – This includes product sales where our customers physically select items in a store.
 Online stores include sales to customers who order goods online for delivery or pick up from our physical stores.